microsoft/CameraTraps/active_learning/README.md

 `python filebased_main.py --train_data ~/all_crops/emammal_crops --arch resnet50  --epochs 55 --balanced_P 32 --balanced_K 8 --pretrained`

 This will save 55 .tar files into the current folder.
 One after each epoch.
-The name of the last snapshot should look like this : triplet_model_0054.tar
+The name of the last snapshot should look like this: triplet_model_0054.tar

 To finetune an embedding model on a new dataset (SS for example) use a command like this: